IMPORTANT WARNING:

 Why is this medication prescribed?

-Nalbuphine injection is used is used to relieve moderate to severe pain.
+Nalbuphine injection is used is used to relieve severe pain in people who are expected to need an opioid pain medication and who cannot be treated with other pain medications.
 It is also used with other medications and anesthesic agents before, during, and after surgery and other medical procedures.
 Nalbuphine injection is in a class of medications called opioid agonist-antagonists.
 It works by changing the way the body senses pain.

 How should this medicine be used?